Mercaptopurine (Puri-Nethol ®)

 - you have any symptoms of an infection, such as a cold, feeling shaky, a sore throat, a cough, diarrhoea or needing to pass urine a lot.

 The number of white blood cells usually increases steadily and returns to normal before your next treatment.
 You will have a blood test before having more chemotherapy.
 If your number of white blood cells is still low, your doctor may delay your treatment for a short time.

 Mercaptopurine can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.
 Tell your doctor if you have any bruising or bleeding you can’t explain.
 This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
 Some people may need a drip (infusion) to give them extra platelets.

 Anaemia (low number of red blood cells)

-Chemotherapy can reduce the number of red blood cells that carry oxygen around the body.
-But this isn’t common with mercaptopurine.
-If the number of red blood cells is low, you may be tired and breathless.
+Mercaptopurine can reduce the number of red blood cells that carry oxygen around the body, but this isn’t common.
+If your number of red blood cells is low, you may be tired and breathless.
 Tell your doctor or nurse if you feel like this.